OneLawCloud/api/docs/howto.md

     In the request body, include:

-    The uploadId from step 1
+    - The uploadId from step 1

-    Metadata such as document name, type, and description
+    - Metadata such as document name, type, and description

     This final step registers the document within the OneLaw Document Management System (DMS), making it searchable, retrievable, and accessible through the relevant Matter or Party record.

 ### Notes

-The upload ticket and pre-signed URL are time-limited and should be used promptly.
+- The upload ticket and pre-signed URL are time-limited and should be used promptly.

-The uploaded file is not visible within the DMS until the final POST request is made.
+- The uploaded file is not visible within the DMS until the final POST request is made.

-Additional conversion formats may be supported in future releases.
+- Additional conversion formats may be supported in future releases.

 ## Linking Matters to Your Workspace

 External links allow integrators to create connections between OneLaw matters and workspaces in external systems.
 These links appear within the OneLaw application, displaying a URL and optional status indicator that users can click to navigate directly to the integrator's workspace.

 To create an external link, use `POST /matters/{matterId}/external-links` with a request body containing:
-- `url`: The web address of your workspace (required)
+- URL: The web address of your workspace (required)
-- `status`: A vendor-specific status indicator (optional)
+- Status: A vendor-specific status indicator (optional)

 The response includes the created link with a unique ID and a `Location` header you can use for subsequent operations.